-1. Open Settings on your phone and tap “Device Care.”
+1. Open Settings on your phone and search for “Storage.”

-2. Next, tap Storage.
-You’ll see information on the available space, used space and different user data categories on your device.
+2. You’ll see information on the available space and an analysis of the used space.

 Apps often consume the most storage space on your device.
-Often when an app is downloaded, there’s a tendency to not uninstall it if not used at that point, with the thinking that we may have use for it later on.
+Often when an app is downloaded, there’s a tendency to keep it even though it is not being used, with the thinking that we may have use for it later on.

-You can save on space by removing apps you never use, hardly use, or haven’t used in months.
+You can free up storage space by removing apps you never use, hardly use, or haven’t used in months.
 It’s easy to find how long you’ve gone without using an app you installed using these steps:

-4. Go to “On this device” and tap the icon on its right side that allows you to sort your app list.
+3. Go to “On this device” and tap the icon on its right side to sort your app list.